KCL5South/SesMailer/README.md

     npm install https://github.com/KCL5South/SesMailer/tarball/master

 This will install SesMailer in a `node_modules` directory in the current working directory.

+*To Run*

 Run the following command to see the list of options to send an e-mail.

     node .\node_modules\SesMailer\sendmail.js --help